formvuelate/formvuelate/docs/3.x/src/guide/README.md

 :::warning Important
 FormVueLate is a bring-your-own-components library!

-We do **not** provide any base components for your to build your forms.
+We do **not** provide any base components for you to build your forms.
 There are numerous component libraries out there that do a great job of providing carefully constructed components for you to use, and FormVueLate does a great job at allowing you to bring those external components to your forms, or even crafting your own.
 :::

 ## Installation